FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 #### 11.3.1 Passwordless Authentication

-Users authenticate using methods, like one-time codes, biometrics, or physical keys instead of passwords.
+Users authenticate using methods like one-time codes, biometrics, or physical keys instead of passwords.

 How It Works: